 All Masters level students are required to take a six-hour workshop on preventing clergy sexual misconduct before graduation.
-Students in the Master of Divinity, Master of Arts in Urban Ministry, and Master of Arts in Discipleship Development programs must take the workshop before beginning field studies.
+Students in the Master of Divinity and Master of Arts in Ministry programs must take the workshop before beginning field studies.

 The Master of Divinity degree is awarded for successful completion of an approved 27-unit course of studies which include academic, field-based, and integrative studies in the fields of Bible, History, Theology and Ethics, Ministry, and three Practica.

 These courses include methods and the conceptual language and range of content basic to their fields.
 They are foundational for theological education at McCormick.
-Students with sufficient background in any of these fields may move directly to more advanced courses, following an assessment of their previous study by the Associate Dean for Advising and Formation and/or teaching faculty of the field.
+Students with sufficient background in any of these fields may move directly to more advanced courses, following an assessment of their previous study by the Associate Dean for Student Academics and/or teaching faculty of the field.

 The distribution of courses required for the M. Div. degree is as follows:

 The Evening Division Program provides theological education for women and men who are only able to enroll in classes during the late afternoon and evening.
 For students admitted to the program, the seminary provides a course of study that makes it possible to complete the Master of Divinity degree in five years by taking a prescribed set of courses each academic year.
 Degree requirements are the same for Evening Division students as for other students in the Master of Divinity program.
 For further information, please contact the Admissions Office.